maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 around the community of types, that came to learn at his [zone](https://scala.zone/).
 He would teach each Type how to `summon` their birth-`given` instance to defend themselves from the queen's army.

-But the queen became aware of Jons plan to start a revolution and she casted a curse on the land that would terribly slow down any Type trying to summon its instance, which caused lots of compiletime.
+But the queen became aware of Jon's plan to start a revolution and she casted a curse on the land that would terribly slow down any Type trying to summon its instance, which caused lots of compile time.
 When Jon became aware of the curse he desperately began to search for a cure.
 He asked his old friend the wizard M'acro for help, that was a skilled witcher and wise man, but the reign of the queen had exhausted his power, and he was approaching his [last days in the 2nd age]((http://dotty.epfl.ch/docs/reference/dropped-features/macros.html)) of Scala.